Adaptive digital twins for predictive decision-making: Online Bayesian learning of transition dynamics: Conclusion

 In this paper, we have introduced adaptivity into the predictive digital twin framework for structural health monitoring proposed in~\cite{Torzoni_DT} to enhance decision-making capabilities.
 The framework models the bi-directional information flow between the monitored asset and its virtual replica using dynamic Bayesian networks.
 Adaptivity is achieved by treating the state transition probabilities as random variables endowed with conjugate prior distributions that are updated online through Bayesian inference.
 Adaptive planning is integrated via parametric Markov decision processes, enabling dynamic control policies with precision updates.
 This work extends the results in~\cite{tezzele2024adaptive} to a broader class of distributions, thereby allowing the proposed DT framework to be applied to real-life, large-scale systems.

 The computational procedure has been assessed through simulations of monitoring, management, and maintenance planning for the H{\"o}rnefors railway bridge.
 The DT effectively tracks the structural health evolution, recommending timely and appropriate control actions with low uncertainty.
 By continuously refining the state transition models using online data, the DT dynamically adapts to evolving structural conditions, providing more reliable structural health assessments, improved forecasts accuracy, and enhanced decision-making.
-When discrepancies with the ground truth arise, the DT demonstrates the ability to self-correct after assimilating new observational data.
+When discrepancies with the ground truth arise, the DT demonstrates the ability to self-correct after assimilating new observational~data.

 Future research will address additional challenges, such as environmental uncertainties that can cause sudden structural degradation~\cite{sanchez2011life,guo2020two}, complementing the long-term deterioration effects considered in this study.
 Particular attention will be devoted to extreme events driven by environmental risks and climate change, which require robust control policies that proactively account for the probability of such events.
 Further efforts will focus on partial observability by incorporating information-gathering actions, such as installing new sensors and scheduling inspections.
+In addition, future work will explore explicitly non-stationary dynamics, such as time-dependent deterioration rates or abrupt changes in system behavior.
+Addressing these scenarios may require the integration of adaptive learning strategies, such as forgetting mechanisms or context-aware models~\cite{gama2014survey,padakandla2021survey}, to effectively track evolving transition dynamics.